History of the Indiana Pacers: 2016–2021: Nate McMillan and Victor Oladipo

-2021–Present: Haliburton and the High Flying Pacers Offense
+2021–Present: Haliburton and the high flying Pacers offense

-2021: Rick Carlisle Returns
+2021: Rick Carlisle returns

 On June 24, 2021, it was announced Rick Carlisle would return to coach the Pacers, a role he had previously held from 2003–2006.
 The team went 25–57 in Carlisle's first season, in a year many saw as a transition year.
 Midway through the season, the Pacers traded all-star Domantas Sabonis for Tyrese Haliburton and Buddy Hield.

 2022

 In the 2022 draft, the Pacers secured 6th overall pick Bennedict Mathurin, and 31st overall pick Andrew Nembhard.
 Nembhard finished the season with one of the team's top three assists averages.
 Mathurin finished the season with one of the team's top four-point averages.
-The following season the Pacers showed great progress, going 23–18 to begin the year, in large part due to the great play of Haliburton and Hield, as well as rookies Bennedict Mathurin and Andrew Nembhard.
+The Pacers showed great progress, going 23–18 to begin the year, in large part due to the great play of Haliburton and Hield, as well as rookies Bennedict Mathurin and Andrew Nembhard.
 The Pacers would finish the year with a 35–47 record.

-2023: Record Setting Offense
+2023: Record setting offense

-In the 2023 NBA Draft the Indiana Pacers picks were 8th overall pick Jarace Walker from Houston, 26th overall pick Ben Sheppard from Belmont, 47th overall pick Mojave King from G League Ignite, and 55th overall pick Isaiah Wong from Miami.
+In the 2023 NBA Draft the Indiana Pacers selected with the 8th overall pick Jarace Walker from Houston, 26th overall pick Ben Sheppard from Belmont, 47th overall pick Mojave King from G League Ignite, and 55th overall pick Isaiah Wong from Miami.
 The Pacers had a strong regular season, including reaching the final of the inaugural NBA In-Season Tournament.
 The Pacers acquired all-star forward Pascal Siakam midway through the season, and finished the regular season with the sixth seed and a record of 47–35, a 12-win improvement from 2022.
 In the first round of the playoffs, they defeated the Milwaukee Bucks in six games.
-Despite trailing 0–2 in the second round against the Knicks, they won in seven games after a historic shooting performance in game 7, setting a playoff-record 67.1% field goal percentage.
+Despite trailing 0–2 in the second round against the Knicks, they won in seven games after a historic shooting performance in game 7, setting an NBA playoff-record 67.1% field goal percentage.
 However, they lost to the eventual champion Boston Celtics in a four game sweep in the Eastern Conference Finals, despite three of the four games being decided by five points or less and one game having reached overtime.